nuxt/awesome/README.md

 - [Predictice](https://predictice.com/) - Predictice, Legal Intelligence solution build with NuxtJS and Elasticsearch.
 - [Beerbay](https://beerbay.net/) - Beerbay is a craft beer e-commerce built with NUXT and WP api.
 - [alibaba.aero](https://www.alibaba.aero) - Alibaba Travels Co is Iran's leading travel website built with Nuxt.js.
+- [vue-org-chart](https://github.com/Hoogkamer/vue-org-chart) - Manage and publish your interactive organization chart (orgchart), free and no webserver required.

 > Please don't hesitate to make a PR if you have more resources to share.